 Three Wishes

-1. “To be able to play my instrument.”
+1. “To be able to be playing my instrument regularly, so as to truly express myself.”

 *Excerpt from Three Wishes: An Intimate Look at Jazz Greats ~ Compiled and Photographed by Pannonica de Koenigswarter